Morton’s Neuroma Injections

 Morton’s neuroma is typically diagnosed from the symptom of burning pain in a toe or toes.
 Although this burning pain and numbness may be due to nerve entrapment, it may also be due to problems of the ligament and tendon.

 It is quite common for people with the diagnosis of a neuroma, or nerve entrapment, to undergo multiple surgeries attempting to alleviate the entrapment.
-This occurs primarily because most physicians incorrectly believe numbness is equated with a pinched nerve.
-Ligaments and tendon weakness in the limb also cause chronic numbness in an extremity.
+One individual came to us with a history of 15 surgeries.
+Multiple surgeries occur primarily because most physicians incorrectly believe numbness is equated with a pinched nerve.
+Ligament and tendon weakness in the limb also cause chronic numbness in an extremity.

 Despite years of experimental research and clinical investigation, the painful neuroma has remained difficult to prevent or to treat successfully when it occurs.
 More than 150 physical and chemical methods for treating neuromas have been utilized including suturing, covering with silicone caps, injecting muscle or bone with chemicals such as alcohol, and many others.